Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 #### Method DownCast for non-base types

-Method *DownCast()* in OCCT 7.0 is made templated; if it is used with argument which is not a base class, "deprecated" compiler warning is generated.
+Method *DownCast()* in OCCT 7.0 is made templated; if its argument is not a base class, "deprecated" compiler warning is generated.
 This is done to prevent possible unintended errors like this:

 ~~~~~